JuliaDynamics/NetworkDynamics.jl/docs/src/mathematical_model.md

 Concretely, NetworkDynamics distinguishes between 4 types of feed forward behaviours of `g` functions based on the [`FeedForwardType`](@ref) trait.
-The feed forward type is inferred automatically based on the provided function `g` (by calculating the signature of the methods used over the number of arguments it is given.)
+The feed forward type is inferred automatically based on the provided function `g` (this is done by inspecting the available method signatures for `g`, i.e. network dynamics checks how many arguments you `g` function takes) If the automatic inference of feed forward type fails, the user may specify it explicitly using the `ff` keyword argument of the Edge/VertexModel constructor.

-The code bloke below presents the different `g` signatures for the different feed forward types:
+The code block below presents the different `g` signatures for the different feed forward types:

 **[`PureFeedForward()`](@ref)**
 ```julia